Is traditional advertising still relevant?

 For this reason, they generate an impact that online media can’t necessarily fulfill.
 Specifically, radio and television advertising use the intersection of sound and image to create an emotional connection with potential clients.
 Therefore, many may argue that traditional forms of media are more trustworthy than newer, digital or technologically advanced media outlets.

-It is also important to note that plenty of digital medias only reach a specific audience.
+It is also important to note that plenty of digital media only reaches a specific audience.
 Older generations may not have integrated these newer technological devices into their daily lives, and will still look to the television or radio for information.

 In consequence, it is crucial to keep in mind that traditional media is still relevant, and could be even more relevant depending on the market you are hoping to target.
 Digital media has quite a long way to go before it can completely replace traditional media and the possibilities of its outreach.